tshort/FunctionalModels.jl/doc/README.md

     vy = Unknown()
     {
      StructuralEvent(MTime - 5.0,     # when time hits 5 sec, switch to FreeFall
-         {:(FreeFall($x,$y,$vx,$vy))},
-         Pendulum(x,y,vx,vy))
+         Pendulum(x,y,vx,vy),
+         () -> FreeFall(x,y,vx,vy))
     }
 end
 ```

-One special thing to note is that new_relation, the second argument to
+One special thing to note is that new_relation must be a function (in
-StructuralEvent, must be an expression.
-If it is not, it will evaluate
+the case above, an anonymous function).
+If new_relation is not a
+function, it will evaluate right away.
+The use of a function delays
-right away.
-We want to delay evaluation until the model is recompiled.
+evaluation until the model is recompiled.
-Related to that, each variable must be "escaped" with the dollar sign,
-meaning it's value will be plugged into the expression.
-Normally, we
-can avoid this sort of thing because expressions are built up
-automatically, but here is one case where we cannot.

 ## Installation